mwchben/mongo-next-auth/README.md

 ## Credit

-The app is accredited to 'Ahmed Bouchefra' [NextAuth.js Authentication With MongoDB](https://www.mongodb.com/developer/languages/typescript/nextauthjs-authentication-mongodb/#using-the-session-provider-and-displaying-the-authentication-state) for the entire tutorial.
+- The app is accredited to 'Ahmed Bouchefra.'
+- Visit [NextAuth.js Authentication With MongoDB](https://www.mongodb.com/developer/languages/typescript/nextauthjs-authentication-mongodb/#using-the-session-provider-and-displaying-the-authentication-state) for the entire tutorial.

 ## Project 'Ambito'